BIGJRA/emerald-unit-analysis/templates/wobbuffet.md

 # Pokemon Emerald Unit Feel Analysis: Wynaut line

-Wynaut is first obtained at TODO.
+Wynaut is a TODO type Pokemon, first obtained at TODO.
 It's ability is TODO.
 It evolves at TODO, then again at TODO.

 ### Base Stats